Temperature and Mental Health: Evidence from Helpline Calls: Introduction

 \\ The main contribution of this work is to use a complementary and novel measure of mental health to overcome some of the limitations of conventional measures in assessing the effects of extreme temperatures at the population level, and to provide further causal evidence of the effects of suboptimal temperature levels on mental health.
 Most of the empirical literature to date has focused on single weather events, a very narrow geographic area, allows only for correlational evidence, or does not consider the full distribution of temperature \citep[e.g.,][]{hansen2008effect, ajdacic2007seasonal, nori2022association}.
 This work builds on the small and recent body of economics literature that examines the causal impact of temperature on mental health \citep{burke2018higher, carleton2017crop, mullins2019temperature, obradovich2018empirical}.
 To the best of my knowledge, this the first work to use helpline data to study the link between temperature and mental health.

 \\ A second major contribution of this paper is to provide insights into some of the primary mechanisms underlying the negative effects of temperature extremes on mental health.
 The channels through which mental health might be impaired by thermal stressors are complex and not yet well understood.
 There are a number of mechanisms that have been proposed so far.
 Potential direct mechanisms include the disruption of thermoregulatory function and alterations in central neurophysiological signaling \citep{lohmus2018possible}.
-Short-term exposure to unusual temperature levels may also indirectly compromise mental health through worsening physical health \citep{deschenes2014temperature}, temperature-related sleep disturbances \citep{obradovich2017nighttime, minor2022rising}, temperature-intolerance of antipsychotic medications \citep{cusack2011heatwaves}, decreasing cognitive functions \citep{graff2018temperature}, anxiety and stress due to anticipation of climate change (i.e., climate anxiety) \citep{clayton2020climate}, destructive behavior \citep{hsiang2013quantifying}, or mood alterations \citep{baylis2020temperature}, all of which are strongly correlated with mental health \citep{prince2007no, fernandez2013insomnia, thompson2011cross, clayton2020climate, jin2020sleep}.
-This is one of the first studies to identify causal pathways behind the relationship.
-In doing so, I can test some of the channels proposed in the literature.
+Short-term exposure to unusual temperature levels may also indirectly compromise mental health through worsening physical health \citep{deschenes2014temperature}, temperature-related sleep disturbances \citep{obradovich2017nighttime, minor2022rising}, temperature-intolerance of antipsychotic medications \citep{cusack2011heatwaves}, decreasing cognitive functions \citep{graff2018temperature}, anxiety and stress due to anticipation of climate change (i.e., climate anxiety) \citep{clayton2020climate}, destructive behavior \citep{hsiang2013quantifying}, or mood alterations \citep{baylis2020temperature}, all of which are strongly correlated with mental health \citep{prince2007no, fernandez2013insomnia, thompson2011cross}.
+This is one of the first papers identifying the causal pathways behind this relationship, as few studies have empirically evaluated any of these claims \citep{massazza2022quantitative}.